 As mentioned, in addition to connecting with your AWS account, you can also bring your own on-premise nodes.
 No matter where they are, you simply need to install supported operating systems.
 These are listed right after clicking the “Bring your own node” button in the Node Clusters section and typing the command (provided inside the modal window) inside the servers that are dedicated to act like a node inside the Datacenter.

 In this post, we have described how the Docker Datacenter can be used to work together with existing cloud platforms.
 We have also shown how the Datacenter is a robust, comprehensive platform that deserves attention for the efficiency that it brings to the DevOps world.
-Minimal time and effort is needed to install, configure, and upgrade whatever architecture is required for your services, and the Web UI can be managed in just a few clicks.
+Minimal time and effort are needed to install, configure, and upgrade whatever architecture is required for your services, and the Web UI can be managed in just a few clicks.

 The Docker Datacenter also supports the Docker API, which is embedded in Docker Engine and Docker Swarm — where developers of existing services do not need to code or change anything.
 In addition to all of these features, the Datacenter also has built-in high availability and security features that keep the application pipeline flowing.